International trade in open and transparent markets may help alleviate the effects of shocks and ensure food security

 ).

-Seven in ten economies import more food than they export.
-Subtracting exports from imports, the median net imports of basic food were 5 per cent of total merchandise imports in the period 2017–2021.
-South America is home to several net food-exporting countries, while many net importing countries are found in the Middle East and Africa, many of them LDCs (Map 1).
-Several SIDS also had a relatively big negative trade balance in food.
-The median net import of basic food among both SIDS and LDCs were 11 per cent of total imports.
+Two thirds of economies import more food than they export.
+During 2018–2022, the median net imports of basic food, after subtracting exports from imports, were 4.4 percent of total merchandise imports.
+South America has several net food-exporting countries, while many net food-importing countries, including many LDCs, are found in the Middle East and Africa (map 1).
+Several SIDS also had a relatively large negative trade balance in food, with the median net import of basic food among SIDS at 13 per cent of total imports.

 Map 1.
-Both big net food exporters and importers are found in the global south
+Both large net food exporters and importers are found in the global south Map 1.
+Both large net food exporters and importers are found in the global south

 Source: UNCTAD calculations based on UNCTADstat -—